mattetti/LiveTV/README.md

 ## TODO list

-* Full screen mode (currently Lion only)
+* Fullscreen mode √ (mateus for Snow Leopard and mattetti for Lion)
-* Look into the GC error with unregistered thread. (thread started manually when the channel is changed)
+* Look into the GC error with unregistered thread. √ (mateus)
 * Move the channel buffering indicator to the watched channel or bottom right of the screen.
 * keyboard shortcuts
 * Apple remote control support